nashville-software-school/server-side-python-curriculum/book-2-database/chapters/PK_PC_ANIMALS_EMPLOYEES.md

 ## Getter Function

 Once that is done, you now need to focus on the `get_single_employee()` function.
 The SQL statement needs to be augmented to select all of the related animals for the requested employee.
-You will need to use the `JOIN` clause to get all of the needed information, and practice using aliases on column names to make each one unique in the `SELECT` statement.
+You will need to use the `LEFT JOIN` clause to get all of the needed information, and practice using aliases on column names to make each one unique in the `SELECT` statement.

 We'll give you some starter hints and code for your logic.
 You need to swap out the `fetchone()` method to a `fetchall()` since you'll be getting multiple rows back.
 Which means you'll need a `for..in` loop to iterate that dataset.